The Ultimate Guide to Purchasing a Domain Name

 A domain name is your website’s unique identifier.
 It is the address people type into their browser when they want to visit your website.
 For example, typing “nameexperts.com” in your browser leads to this very website.

-Most businesses with an online presence need a domain name, but business owners often don’t know how to get one.
-You’ve arrived at the right place if you fall into this category.
-We’ll explain how to buy and register a domain name for your business.
+Most businesses with an online presence need a domain name, but business owners sometimes don’t know how to get one.
+If you want to buy a domain name for yourself or your business, you’ve arrived at the right place.

 Before Buying Your Domain